Here is when terrifying new horror Prey For The Devil is released in UK cinemas, plus cast, trailer and age rating

-Prey For The Devil release date UK, cast, trailer, runtime and age rating
+Prey For The Devil: Review, UK release date, full cast, runtime and age rating of new horror movie

 Set to be one of the biggest horror releases this Halloween, here’s when you can see new possession horror Prey For The Devil and what we know about the movie so far.